bright/new-www/_posts/2017-11-29-introducing-cloudform-tame-aws-cloudformation-templates.md

 The package source code is MIT-licensed, [available on GitHub](https://github.com/bright/cloudform).
 If you find out that something is missing or invalid in `cloudform`, feel free to open an issue on GitHub or – even better – contribute yourself!

-Stay tuned for a few more examples and recipes how to build template generation into your Continuous Delivery workflow.
+In the follow-up post I'm sharing [a few more examples and recipes](https://brightinventions.pl/blog/aws-cloudformation-patterns-practices-cloudform/) how to build template generation into your Continuous Delivery workflow.